deadlysyn/blog/_posts/2018-02-24-node-on-pws.md

 # Going Live

 With that, I felt like I was in pretty good shape based on the tutorial...
-After a `cf login` (using the email address and password I used when signing up), I fired off `cf push` to start a deployment, but got an error message:
+After a `cf login -a https://api.run.pivotal.io` (using the email address and password used when signing up), I fired off `cf push` to start a deployment, but got an error message:

 ```
 The app upload is invalid: Symlink(s) point outside of root folder
 ```

-Luckily, [a little Google engineering quickly led to answers](https://github.com/cloudfoundry/cli/issues/1299)...  a few suggestions there, but what worked for me was simply creating a `.cfignore` at the top level of my application repo and adding the `node_modules` directory.
+Luckily, [a little Google engineering quickly led to answers](https://github.com/cloudfoundry/cli/issues/1299)...  a few related suggestions there.
+The one I went with was simply creating a `.cfignore` at the top level of my application repo and adding the `node_modules` directory.
 With that, `cf push` worked like magic...  reading my deployment manifest, auto-detecting the proper buildpack, and brining up a public instance with a random route name:

 ```
 Pushing from manifest to org deadlysyn-org / space development as x@y.z...